pcbarko/Gal-Barko-K9-AHDS-FMT/README.md

 1. Q2manifestMaker.pl
 2. Q2script.sh

-The demultiplexed, trimmed, and aligned reads, along with sample and taxonomy tbales have been deposited here for convenience.
+The demultiplexed, trimmed, and aligned reads, along with sample and taxonomy tables have been deposited here for convenience.

 Data: